mimblewimble/docs/docs/getting-started/wallet-handbook.md

 ## unpack

-Upon receiving a slatepack message or file from a party, whether in an encrypted form or not, the `unpack` command decrypts and decodes it to a bare slate JSON format (the format used by the wallet to read and contruct transactions).
+Upon receiving a slatepack message or file from a party, whether in an encrypted form or not, the `unpack` command decrypts and decodes it to a bare slate JSON format (the format used by the wallet to read and construct transactions).

 ```text
 grin-wallet unpack